-The past few years have brought employee wellbeing to the forefront of discussions around work.
+The last few years have made ’employee wellbeing’ a hot topic of conversation.
 Research shows 41% of people noticed a decline in mental health during the pandemic, and 48% of workplace absences were for mental health reasons.

-Before exploring how employers can promote workplace wellbeing, it’s helpful to clarify what we mean by employee wellbeing and why everyone should care about improving it.
+Before exploring how employers can promote workplace wellbeing, let’s clarify what we mean by employee wellbeing and why everyone should care about improving it.

 The term ‘employee wellbeing’ refers to employee happiness and satisfaction in working life.

 Traditionally, employee wellbeing was primarily focused on employees’ physical health, but nowadays mental health is just as important when discussing wellbeing.